-By the time of Frank Woolworth's death in 1919 transatlantic trade had been restord, and was already soaring towards pre-war levels.
-New leaers followed the same principles.
+By the time of Frank Woolworth's death in 1919 transatlantic trade had been restored, and was already soaring towards pre-war levels.
+New leaders followed the same principles.
 A reorganisation moved Byron Miller, who had been a Director of the British subsidiary back to New York, where he became Treasurer (FD) and the VP responsible for international operations.

 The 1924 Dawes Plan strengthened economic ties between the US and Weimar Germany.
 Miller toook this as his cue to expand the sourcing operation in Germany.
 He secured funds to build a huge new warehouse in Sonneberg, complete with its own train station.
 He later supported a proposal by fellow executive Richard Strongman for a consolidated German subsidiary with shops of its own.
 The papers were signed in Berlin on 2 November 1926.

 The Sonneberg operation gave Woolworth a strong foothold in Germany.
 It employed both Americans and local people to choose products for its stores in the USA, Canada, Cuba, Great Britain and the Irish Free State.
 The decision to open stores added a new dimension, prompting the Buyers to add household necessities to the luxuries and novelties which they had traditionally purchased from factories across Europe.